-Pepperdine University Hosts the 22nd Annual Celebrity Flag Football Challenge®, Presented by Todos Medical's Tollovid®
+PEPPERDINE UNIVERSITY HOSTS THE 22ND ANNUAL CELEBRITY FLAG FOOTBALL CHALLENGE®, PRESENTED BY TODOS MEDICAL'S TOLLOVID®

 In support of First Responders, Military Service Members and Boys and Girls Youth Groups

-MALIBU, CALIFORNIA, Jan.
-19, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- Working along with the NFL Host Committee, Celebrity Sweat®, the #1 celebrity lifestyle brand is back with the 22nd Annual Celebrity Flag Football Challenge® presented by Todos Medical’s ( TOMDF) Tollovid®, Saturday, February 12, 2022, 1:00 PM - 3:00 PM PST, in Malibu at the Pepperdine University Soccer Field (Outside).
+MALIBU, Calif., Jan.
+19, 2022 /PRNewswire/ -- Working along with the NFL Host Committee, Celebrity Sweat®, the #1 celebrity lifestyle brand is back with the 22nd Annual Celebrity Flag Football Challenge® presented by Todos Medical's (OTCQB: TOMDF) Tollovid®, Saturday, February 12, 2022, 1:00 PM - 3:00 PM PST, in Malibu at the Pepperdine University Soccer Field (Outside).
 Doors open at 11:15 AM PST commencing with a fun interactive game zone, offering activities, prizes, giveaways and food.
 There will also be an entertaining half-time show.

 "We're excited to be a part of this year's Celebrity Flag Football Challenge®," said Gerald Commissiong, CEO of Todos Medical, the maker of Tollovid®.
 "This event allows us to participate in the excitement of Super Bowl weekend and offers fans a chance to learn more about the all-natural 3CL protease inhibitor immune support benefits of Tollovid®, currently available for sale on Amazon and at www.MyTollovid.com."